orizohar/autoscaler/README.md

 # Custom Azure VM Scale Set Autoscaling #

-This repo includes python code for a custom autoscaling service for Azure VM scale sets.
-The code can be run as a time triggered Azure Function or can be run as a service running in a Docker container (hosted on a Linux App Service instance for example).
-The service autoscales the VMSS according to the sum of messages in two Azure ServiceBus subscriptions.
+Azure VM scale sets can be configured to autoscale by a variety of metrics but in some scenarios a custom metric is needed.
+For example, an Azure VMSS might be running a set of workers consuming jobs from several ServiceBus subscriptions and should scale according to the total number of messages in all subscriptions.
+This repo includes python reference code for a custom autoscaling service for Azure VM scale sets.
+The code can be run as a time triggered Azure Function or can be run as a service running in a Docker container.

+Although this code implements custom scaling according to a specific scenario (total number of messages in a number of subscriptions), it can be used as a reference for other similar scenarios.

 ## Configuration ##

-All of the scaler configurations can be found in `config.py`.
-You can change these to hardcoded ones for you environment or define them using environment variables.
-Please note that for the code to work you will need to define these values:
+All of the scaler configurations can be found in `config.json`.
+Values should be changed to fit the VMSS to be scaled and ServiceBus to be polled.

-1. Your Azure subscription ID and tenant ID.
-2. Create a service principal (see [this article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)) and add its credentials `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`.
-Note you will need to give the app you create a contributor role to be able to scale the VMSS.
+Also, the service uses an Azure service prinicipal that should be created and given a Contributor role to be able to scale the VMSS (see [this article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)).
-3. Your vm scale set resource group and name
-4. Your ServiceBus namespace with two subscriptions which belong to two topics.

-Optionally you can change the scaling parameters (min/max capacity, scaling factor, scale action thresholds) in `config.py`

-Note that if the environment variable `RUN_ONCE` is defined the autoscaling logic will run once (e.g. for running via Azure Functions).
+The service uses the following environment variables for Azure authentication:

+- AZURE_CLIENT_ID
+- AZURE_CLIENT_SECRET
+- AZURE_TENANT_ID
+- SUBSCRIPTION_ID

+The values for the above variables are provided by the service principal.

-## Running via a Docker container ##
+## Running in a Docker container ##

-You can build a docker image of this application using the included `Dockerfile`.
-Be sure to change `config.py` with your own configuration or run the container with an environment variables file.
+A Docker image of this application can be created using the included `Dockerfile`.
+To define the credentials inside the container an environment variables file can be used when running the container.

 Example docker run command: